Hoot Contributor

 Strengths:

-Multi-modal logging: Log meals by chat, voice, food photos, barcode scans, or saved favorites.
+Multi-modal logging: chat, voice, photos, barcode scanning, label reading, saved favorites.

-AI coaching: Every log comes with a Nutrition Score, pros/cons, and simple improvement suggestions.
+AI coaching: Every meal gets a Nutrition Score with pros, cons, and simple improvement suggestions.

 2. MyFitnessPal (MFP) – The Classic Giant